Myanmar looks to private firms to improve dire air safety record

 The number of seats booked in and out of Myanmar during the peak tourist season from November 2012 to February 2013 jumped to 80,000 from 50,000 a year earlier.

-That figure is expected to surpass 100,000 for the corresponding 2013/2014 period, according to the CAPA Center for Aviation, which advises airlines, and flight industry database Innovata.
+That figure is expected to surpass 100,000 for the corresponding 2013/2014 period, according to the CAPA Centre for Aviation, which advises airlines, and flight industry database Innovata.

-Sanjo met the DCA on Tuesday to launch the program to install safety equipment at airports, including international terminals in the two biggest cities of Yangon and Mandalay.
+Sanjo met the DCA on Tuesday to launch the programme to install safety equipment at airports, including international terminals in the two biggest cities of Yangon and Mandalay.

 "We haven't decided yet on the exact system to transfer the operation to the private sector," the DCA official said.
 "We'll do it after finding out their opinions and carry it out through tenders."